Advertiser Disclosure

 Pros:

-• The site sometimes offers extra bonuses like onboard credit.
+• The site sometimes offers extra bonuses, such as onboard credit and discounted guests.

-• It’s easy to use and is very clear about what’s included in the price.
+• It’s easy to use and very clear about what’s included in the price.

 Cons:

-Hot Tip: For more information check out our complete guide to using Expedia.
+For more information, check out our complete guide to using Expedia.

 Orbitz is a typical OTA that offers flights, hotels, car rentals, vacation packages, and cruises.
-There are no booking fees on cruises and a price guarantee is offered.
-However, the price guarantee isn’t as strong as some of the other sites — you’ll need to find a lower price within 24 hours to receive the difference in price as a refund.
+There are no booking fees on cruises, and it offers a price guarantee.
+However, the price guarantee isn’t as strong as some other sites — you need to find a lower price within 24 hours to receive the difference as a refund (which may be credited as Orbucks, the currency for its loyalty program).

-One of the nice things about Orbitz is that it offers a rewards program, but, unfortunately, cruises are not eligible for Orbitz Rewards.
+One of the nice things about Orbitz is that it offers a rewards program, but cruises are not eligible for Orbitz Rewards.

 Pros and Cons of Orbitz